BetMGM Illinois Bonus Code ROTOBONUS - $1500 Promo for White Sox-Cubs Odds & More

 Chicago baseball fans can qualify for a $1,500 first-bet welcome offer by signing up with the BetMGM Illinois bonus code ROTOBONUS.
-They'll also be sure to make time for a Chicago battle on Tuesday night as the Cubs host the White Sox.
+They'll also be sure to make time for a Chicago battle on Wednesday as the Cubs host the White Sox.

-The White Sox have a 78-70 all-time series record against their crosstown rivals.
-With their first 2024 matchup scheduled for Tuesday at 8:05 pm ET, you can take advantage of this lucrative welcome offer on one of the best Illinois sports betting sites today.
+The White Sox led the all-time series against their crosstown rivals.
+You can take advantage of this lucrative welcome offer on one of the best Illinois sports betting sites today.

 Click the BET NOW button below to sign up with the BetMGM Illinois bonus code ROTOBONUS.
 If your first bet settles as a loss, you'll receive up to $1,500 in bonus bets to keep your sports betting journey alive using one of the best Illinois promo codes.